athankefalas/swift-toasts/README.md

 #### Tasks

 The toast variants of the `task` modifier can be used to schedule the presentation of a `Toast` when the presentation is a direct result of an asynchronous operation.
-In order to schedule the toast the instance of `ScheduleToastAction` that is passed as an argument in the task operation must be used.
+In order to schedule the toast, the instance of `ScheduleToastAction` that is passed as an argument in the task operation must be used.

 ``` swift
 // Showing a Toast as a result of a task.